esy/esy/docs/how-it-works.md

 ### Build Task Graph

-After `Task.t` is constructed it's time to build it.
+After `Task.t` is constructed, it's time to build it.

-Each `Task.t` is serialized into JSON format called [Build Plan](concepts.md#build-plan) which is then used to invoke `esy-build-package` executable.
+Each `Task.t` is serialized into a JSON format called [Build Plan](concepts.md#build-plan) which is then used to invoke the `esy-build-package` executable.

 Modules of interest: